particle-iot/thatconf-workshop-2019/content/docs/ch3.md

 ![](./images/04/particlelist.gif)

-4. The device we've been using for this workshop has 2 variables and one function.
+4. The device you've been using for this workshop has 2 variables and one function.
 Get the value of the `temp` variable with the command `particle get temp`.

 ![](./images/04/temp.gif)

-5. We can also call one of the two functions to light up the yellow or blue LED button.
+5. You can also call one of the two functions to light up the yellow or blue LED button.
 Type the command `particle call <your-device-name> toggleLed` in the terminal.
 Run the same command again to turn the light off.

 ### The Particle Device Cloud API